 WHEN DO SLEEP REGRESSIONS TYPICALLY OCCUR?

-4TH MONTH SLEEP REGRESSION
+4TH MONTH REGRESSION

 8TH (SOMETIMES 9TH) MONTH SLEEP REGRESSION

-It’s around 8 months that your baby starts to do a bit more developing, like suddenly grasping the idea of object permanence (no pun intended).
+It’s around 8 months that your baby starts to do a bit more development, like suddenly grasping the idea of object permanence (no pun intended).
 In other words, your baby starts to understand when you aren’t there.

 You’ll never forget your baby’s first steps.
 However, there’s a chance that those first steps will also come with a bit of sleep chaos.
 Why?
-Because around the 11-12 month mark, your baby is starting to get stronger and more mobile but is also struggling more with her nap time.
+Because around the 11-12 month mark, your baby is starting to get stronger and more mobile but is also struggling more with nap time.

 2-YEAR-OLD SLEEP REGRESSION